Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

 Get documented, a lot.
 Many many people can help you online, watch youtube video, follow twitch streams, engage with discord communities.

 Good entry-level keyboards cost more than you think.
-They are probably more around $250 for the cheaper ones.
+The cheaper ones are probably more around $250 already.
-If you are really willing to get a suitable custom keyboard, put some money aside for a while and get something around $500 to $600
+If you are really willing to get a suitable custom keyboard, put some money aside for a while and get something around $500 to $600.

 French azerty layout is a pain in the ass to find.
-Bluetooth is rare but can be found
+Bluetooth is rare but can be found! (qk65 for instance)

 ## What comes next?